Fast degree-preserving rewiring of complex networks: Results

-The maximum assortativity value we observe for different networks is discussed in more detail in the next section and so we use this opportunity to again highlight the dramatic improvement that our algorithm offers over the original in terms of both time taken to rewire a network and the required number of iterations.
+In the next section, we discuss the maximum assortativity value we observe for different networks in more detail and so we use this opportunity to again highlight the dramatic improvement that our algorithm offers over the original in terms of both time taken to rewire a network and the required number of iterations.

 Going back to the US airport network, we see a reduction in time taken to rewire the network from $\approx3 \times 10^3$ seconds to $\approx0.1$ seconds, a reduction of over 99.99\% in terms of time, and we see similar reductions for the Facebook network.
 In fact, somewhat as expected, we see that the larger the distance between the current assortativity and the target assortativity, the better our method performs.
 With the original algorithm only outperforming our method in the case where the desired change in assortativity is smallest, the difference in performance is also minimal.